michael2012z/BitBible/markdown/KJV/files/Ps.md

 19. They shall not be ashamed in the evil time: and in the days of famine they shall be satisfied.

-20. But the wicked shall perish, and the enemies of the Lord shall be as the fat of lambs: they shall consume; into smoke shall they consume away.the fat: Heb. the preciousness
+20. But the wicked shall perish, and the enemies of the Lord shall be as the fat of lambs: they shall consume; into smoke shall they consume away.

 21. The wicked borroweth, and payeth not again: but the righteous sheweth mercy, and giveth.

 22. For such as be blessed of him shall inherit the earth; and they that be cursed of him shall be cut off.

-23. The steps of a good man are ordered by the Lord: and he delighteth in his way.ordered: or, established
+23. The steps of a good man are ordered by the Lord: and he delighteth in his way.

 24. Though he fall, he shall not be utterly cast down: for the Lord upholdeth him with his hand.

 25. I have been young, and now am old; yet have I not seen the righteous forsaken, nor his seed begging bread.

-26. He is ever merciful, and lendeth; and his seed is blessed.ever: Heb. all the day
+26. He is ever merciful, and lendeth; and his seed is blessed.

 27. Depart from evil, and do good; and dwell for evermore.